 Coursework in this program addresses curriculum design and instructional strategies for teaching young students effective reading skills.
 A final project on research in children's literature may be required.

 Students analyze educational reform issues to design a curriculum that meets state and national goals.
 Identifying strategies to introduce new content in a curriculum is one subject of the class.

 Young Adult and Children's Literature

 Literature for students in grades kindergarten through 12th grade is reviewed to determine appropriate content for different age and learning levels.
 Emphasis is on the role of literature in children's lives.

 A project on a specific issue in children's literature is required in the final semester of the program.
 The project should include a specific issue in literature and a proposed solution.

 Career Information for Graduates

 Professionals who benefit from holding a certificate in children's literature include teachers, librarians and writers.
-According to the U.S. Bureau of Labor Statistics (BLS), kindergarten and elementary school teachers could expect job growth of 6%, about as fast as the average for all occupations, from 2014-2024.
-Librarians could expect job growth of 2%, slower than the average for all occupations, during the same decade, and writers could expect job growth of two percent.
+According to the U.S. Bureau of Labor Statistics (BLS), kindergarten and elementary school teachers could expect job growth of 3%, about as slower than average for all occupations, from 2018-2028.
+Librarians could expect job growth of 6%, fast as the average for all occupations, during the same decade, and writers could expect job growth of two percent.